top of page

 • Harvard University, Completed cancer bio. coursework (BIOS-P13511)

-• National [Mexico] Institute of Cardio, Physician shadowing
+• Mexico National Institute of Cardio, Shadowed Dr. Patricio Ortiz

 • University of Washington, Completed physiology coursework (BIOL 118)